akryvtsun/weight2fit/README.md

 The detailed params description on Tanita site [here](http://www.tanita.com/en/living-healthy) and [here] (http://www.tanita.com/data/Manuals/HealthyLifeEducationalBro_.pdf) and on [Garmin Connect] (https://connect.garmin.com/api/user/style/health/images/health-legends.png).

+If `timestamp` param is missing current date value will be used.
+If `out` param is missed `timestamp` value will be used as a name of file.

 Building
 --------
 Regardless of your operating system, you must have the following things installed on it and included in your path: